 How do you get on the TMF List?

-- Owing money to a bank or processor
+Owing Money: If you owe money to a bank or a processor.

 One of the fastest ways to get on the Match list is to close your merchant account and not pay your last statement.
 It’s a simple oversight with costly consequences.
 Even a matter of a couple of dollars can land you on the dreaded list.
 Fortunately, this is one of the easiest fixes.
 Read on for tips on getting off the TMF list.